Gardening for health and wellbeing

 Nationally, there is an increasing recognition of the evidence base for these benefits.
 Sustain's Growing Health report (2014) summarises the evidence of benefits of gardening for health and wellbeing.

 Evaluation of our garden volunteer enquiries during 2014-15 (download pdf case study) found that 58% of people who volunteered weekly at a garden in Brighton & Hove reported significant improvements to wellbeing (using validated SWEMWBS tool) and 67% reported improved life satisfaction after 3-6 months.
 100% felt their garden experience would have a long-term, positive impact on their life.
 For those who volunteered a few times or more, 42% mentioned an improvement to their diet and 29% reported an increase in physical activity.
 People involved at community gardens also enjoy the chance to meet new people and gain skills.
-Nationally, a range of scientific literature provides further evidence for these benefits.
+We are currently working alongside the University of Essex and their interim report provides further evidence for these benefits, particularly for vulnerable groups.